-Moot Courts is about simulating a trial.
-The participants slip into the role of the lawyers of the respective party and try to convince a bench not only of the legal arguments, but also of themselves.
-At the beginning, Moot Courts were mainly used in Anglo-Saxon countries, but they are also becoming increasingly popular in Germany.
+Moot Courts are simulated trials.
+The participants play lawyers and try to convince the judges not only of the greatness of their legal arguments, but also of the greatness of themselves.
+In the beginning Moot Courts were especially known in the anglo-saxon parts but nowadays they are more and more beloved in Germany.

-There are also smaller moot courts organised by ELSA.
-In cooperation with our sponsor Criminalium e.V., a criminal Moot Court takes place every year in Gießen.
+There are also smaller Moot Courts organised by ELSA.
+In cooperation with our sponsor Criminalium e.V., a criminal Moot Court takes place every year in Giessen.